Temple of Leah, Cebu: Complete Visitor Guide (2026)

 Statue of Leah

-A life-size gold-painted statue of Leah Villa Albino-Adarna stands at the temple’s centre — sculpted to capture her grace and elegance as Teodorico remembered her.
-The most moving feature for many visitors.
+A life-size gold-painted statue of Leah Villa Albino-Adarna stands at the temple’s centre — sculpted to capture her grace as Teodorico remembered her.
+Many visitors find this the most emotionally affecting feature of the entire complex.

 🏺